Azure-Samples/azure-iot-hub-large-twin-example/python/README.md

-# How To Extend Azure IoT Hub Twins via Azure Blob Storage (Node.js)
+# How To Extend Azure IoT Hub Twins via Azure Blob Storage (python)

 Please refer to the [root README](../README.md) for a high level introduction of this sample.
 This document covers the details of the specific `python` implementation.